Short-tailed snake

-The short-tailed snake (Lampropeltis extenuata) is a small harmless colubrid snake.
-Fossorial and seldom seen, it is found only in sandy, upland parts of Florida where it is listed as Threatened and is protected by state law.
+The short-tailed snake (Lampropeltis extenuata) is a species of small harmless snake in the family Colubridae.
+Fossorial and seldom seen, the short-tailed snake is found only in sandy, upland parts of Florida where it is listed as "Threatened" and is protected by state law.

 Etymology

-The short-tailed snake's tail comprises less than 10 percent of the snake's total length, hence the common name.
-Named by A. Erwin Brown in 1890, Stilosoma extenuatum derives its generic name from the Greek stylos for pillar and soma for body.
+The short-tailed snake's tail comprises less than ten percent of the snake's total length, hence the common name.
+Originally described and named by A. Erwin Brown in 1890 as Stilosoma extenuatum, its generic name was derived from the Greek stylos for "pillar" and soma for "body".
 This refers to the stiffness of the short-tailed snake's body, which is caused by its wide and inflexible column of unusually short vertebrae.
-The specific name, extenuatum, is Latin for thin or slender.
+The specific name, extenuata, is Latin for "thin" or "slender".

 Description

-The short-tailed snake is a small serpent averaging 36–51 cm in total length, with a record total length measurement of 65.4 cm, and is perhaps as thin as a pencil.
+The short-tailed snake is a small serpent averaging 36–51 cm in total length (tail included), with a record total length measurement of 65.4 cm, and is perhaps as thin as a pencil.
 It is gray above with 50 to 80 dark blotches and may or may not have a yellow stripe running down the spine.
 The underside is white with dark brown blotches.
 It bears a more-than-superficial resemblance to other kingsnakes, especially the mole kingsnake (Lampropeltis calligaster rhombomaculata), but can be distinguished by its smaller size and much more slender build.
-Also, Lampropeltis extenuatum has six upper labials, whereas kingsnakes (genus Lampropeltis) have seven upper labials.
+Also, Lampropeltis extenuatua has six upper labials, whereas other kingsnakes of the genus Lampropeltis have seven upper labials.